 Trade deals, getting NATO to pay their fair share, Canada, Mexico.

-Uh when you think of now the negotiations this week with China, a little rocket man, we're gonna have you know another summit coming up probably this month.
+When you think of now the negotiations this week with China, a little rocket man, we're going to have another summit coming up probably this month.

 It's amazing.